taylormcknight/mcknightlabs/_posts/essays/2020-11-19-wellbeing.md

 Improving human wellbeing is not Industry Dive’s core mission.

 To be clear – Industry Dive does seek to improve the wellbeing of its staff and the broader community.
 We have a leadership team that acknowledges and cares about social issues, a strong Diversity, Inclusion, and Belonging team, and a quarterly charity donation program called “<a href="https://www.industrydive.com/dive-gives/">Dive Gives</a>.”
-Industry Dive was also recognized as a "Best Place to Work" in Washington, D.C. by the Washington Post the past four years in a row.
+Industry Dive was also recognized as a "Best Place to Work" in Washington, D.C. by The Washington Post the past four years in a row.
 But improving human wellbeing is not the core mission; it is not the reason the company exists.

 Industry Dive has two main goals.
 As a business journalism publisher, our mission is to provide unique and valuable insight to our target readers – industry leaders.
 As a business, our objective is to drive value for marketers by connecting them with our readers.
 That’s it.
 We want to do those two things really, really well.